ShanonPearce/ASH-Toolset/index.md

 | Studio B         | 723                 |
 | Tatami Room      | 518                 |

+## Changelog <a name="Changelog"></a>

+Version 3.1.1:
+- Fixed issue causing duplicate listener names under some datasets
+- Fixed issue causing inconsistent gains across different HRTF datasets
+- Removed incompatible HRTF datasets

+Version 3.1.0:
+- Added new Headphone Correction Filters.
+Refer to hpcf_database_changelog for details.
+- Added new listeners from various public HRTF datasets.
+Listener types are split into dummy head and individual listener.
+Some selections will require an internet connection as the source dataset will be automatically downloaded from the web.
+- Added the ability to load SOFA format HRTF datasets.
+User SOFA files must be placed in '\ASH Toolset\_internal\data\user\SOFA' folder.
+SOFA files will be automatically listed under ‘Listener’ once ‘Listener Type’ is set to ‘User SOFA Input’.
+- New acoustic spaces added: Small Room A, Small Room B, Small Room C, Small Room D, Large Room A, Large Room B
+- Added option to upmix from 2.0 stereo to 7.1 surround
+- Added ability to select SOFA convention for SOFA outputs.
+Option is located under Misc.
+Settings.
+- Added option to reduce binaural dataset size in quick configuration to reduce processing time and files written.
+Processes a smaller dataset containing only required directions.
+- Added ability to configure directions (elevations and azimuths) for Hesuvi WAV outputs.
+Option is located under ‘HeSuVi Channel Configurations’ tab.
+- Added option to auto adjust preamp for clipping prevention in Equalizer APO
+- Fixed issue causing SOFA export to fail in the windows app
+- Fixed issue causing reset settings button to not reset channel configs
+- Fixed issue on app start sometimes causing convolution to be activate for a headphone filter that is not yet applied
+- Fixed issue causing convolution to be disabled once auto apply is deselected
+- Various GUI changes including new tab for listener selection, additional supporting information, splash screen.

+Version 3.0.4:
+- Added an option to add a delay between the direct sound and early reflections. ”Early Reflection Delay (ms)” is located under “Misc.
+Settings” in “Additional Tools & Log” tab.
+This will increase the time between the direct sound and early reflections and can be used to increase perceived distance.

+Version 3.0.3:
+- BRIRs are now automatically trimmed to remove empty tails and reduce their lengths
+- Fixed issue causing gains to not be adjusted when processing a new binaural simulation in quick configuration when headphone correction is not enabled
+- Adjusted colours to ensure each tab has a consistent colour theme
+- Minor improvement to extension of low frequency response below 20Hz

+Version 3.0.2:
+- Fixed issue causing incorrect simulation name to be shown when parameters are changed during processing of new simulation
+- Fixed issue causing the new Force Left/Right Symmetry option to be ignored for binaural dataset exports

+Version 3.0.1:
+- Added option to force symmetry of HATS / dummy heads by mirroring left or right sides.
+This option is located under Additional Tools & Log -> Misc.
+Settings
+- ‘Include hesuvi.txt’ command in Equalizer APO will automatically be disabled if quick configuration is active in ASH toolset
+- Regenerated ‘broadcast studio’ and ‘hall’ acoustic spaces resulting in some minor improvements to reverberation quality

+Version 3.0.0:
+- Added ‘Quick Configuration’ tab which can be used to apply headphone correction and binaural room simulation in Equalizer APO
+- Added ‘Filter & Dataset export’ tab which can be used to export correction filters and binaural datasets to a local directory
+- Added ‘Additional Tools & Log’ tab for miscellaneous options and log messages
+- Improved efficiency of binaural dataset generation resulting in faster processing times
+- Various GUI changes
+- Regenerated audio_lab_h acoustic space resulting in some minor improvements to reverberation quality
+- Minor improvements to low frequency extension

+Version 2.4.0:
+- Added new acoustic spaces: Audio Lab I, Lecture Room, Outdoors B, Seminar Room B, Studio B
+- Added  approx. 25 new headphone correction filters
+- Gains are now more consistent across acoustic spaces
+- Data output sub-directory renamed to ‘ASH-Outputs’
+- Added option to auto check for updates on app start.
+Located under ‘Additional Tools & Settings’
+- Added option to check for updates to acoustic spaces.
+Located under ‘Additional Tools & Settings’
+- Regenerated existing acoustic spaces resulting in some minor improvements to reverberation quality
+- Minor changes made to GUI
+- Fixed issue causing check for headphone filter updates to fail
+- Fixed issue causing current simulation tag to not update after deleting a dataset

+Version 2.3.0:
+- Fixed issue causing HeSuVi exports to fail for acoustic spaces with high reverberation times
+- Improved extension of low frequency response below 20Hz
+- Improvements made to headphone compensation for over ear & on ear headphone types
+- GUI now shows reverberation times and spatial resolution breakdown under ‘Supporting information’ tab
+- Output locations section now show directories for main outputs and HeSuVi outputs separately

+Version 2.2.0:
+- Added options for different types of acoustic spaces including audio lab, control room, studio, hall, and more.
+- Added filter previews for HRTFs and headphone compensation
+- Added additional variants for existing room targets with flat mid & high frequencies
+- Added button to cancel processing of binaural dataset
+- Minor GUI changes
+- Filter preview of first headphone no longer shown on app start
+- Fixed issue causing front/back directions to be reversed for the MMHR HATS
+- Fixed issue causing reduced gains and lack of extension in sub frequencies

+Version 2.1.0:
+- Added options to select spatial resolution of BRIR dataset.
+This will increase number of source directions available and increase size of exported dataset
+- Added option to export BRIRs to SOFA format.
+Only available for High and Max spatial resolution options
+- Fixed issue causing gains to vary between directions
+- Fixed issue causing errors when performing equalizer apo configuration updates when BRIR list was empty
+- Fixed issue causing settings to not be saved when making selections while BRIR processing is running
+- Updated GUI.
+Output directory selector is now located under filter creation section.
+Developer tools are now hidden in main release.
+- Added functions to perform head pose tracking via webcam.
+Currently experimental and can only be enabled under developer tools in the dev distribution

+Version 2.0.0:
+- Note: it is recommended to delete any BRIRs exported from previous versions before using the new auto-configure config.txt feature in V2.0.0
+- Added functions to browse exported filters and auto-configure config.txt in Equalizer APO to apply selected filters
+- Added functions to delete exported HpCF or BRIR filters
+- Added sliders for reverberation time and direct gain
+- Added function to reset settings to default.
+Located under additional tools and settings
+- Added function to show/hide sections of the app and autosize window on app start.
+Located under additional tools and settings
+- Rearranged GUI elements.
+Output directory selector is now located under additional tools and settings
+- Reduced size of app window when display resolution is smaller than app window size

+Version 1.2.0:
+- Added new HATS / dummy heads: Neumann KU 100 (TH Köln), FABIAN HATS, KEMAR-L (MIT), KEMAR (PKU-IOA).
+- Added new options for headphone compensation.
+High strength or low strength variants can be selected.
+- Added function to check for latest app version and hpcf dataset version.
+Located in 'additional tools' section.
+- Added function to delete saved files (BRIRs, HpCFs) from output folder.
+Located in 'additional tools' section.
+- Fixed issue in GUI.
+Previously saved settings were not loaded correctly when reopening the app.
+- Fixed issue causing inconsistent direct gains between HATS.

+Version 1.1.0:
+- Added WAV export options for 24 bit and 32 bit depths along with 48kHz and 96kHz sample rates.
+- Added search boxes to filter down on brand and headphone.
+- Improved quality of resampled IRs.
+- Adjusted gains of Equalizer APO configurations to align levels of BRIRs across different dummy heads.
+- Added new HpCFs for a range of headphones.
+Refer to hpcf_database_changelog for list of new additions.

+Version 1.0.0:
+- Initial release

 ## License <a name="License"></a>
 ASH-Toolset is distributed under the terms of the GNU Affero General Public License v3.0 (AGPL-3.0).
 A copy of this license is provided in the file LICENSE.